gonzalonm/EasyPermissions/README.md

 @RegisterPermission(permissions = {Manifest.permission.WRITE_EXTERNAL_STORAGE, Manifest.permission.READ_EXTERNAL_STORAGE})
 ```

-The property **permissions** can be contain an array of permissions or a simple permission string.
+The property **permissions** can contain an array of permissions or a simple permission string.

 Then, you need to extend of _EasyPermissionActivity_